kanishka-linux/ReadManga/README.md

 In LXDE, XFCE or Cinnamon ,any new entry of launcher in '~/.local/share/applications/' is instantly shown in Start Menu (In this case, entry will be shown either in Multimedia or Sound & Video).
 In Ubuntu Unity you will have to either logout and login again or reboot to see the entry in Unity dash Menu.

+If some source sites are not working then try clearing the cache directory '/tmp/ReadManga/' and relaunch the application.